Introduction

 - Immediate alerts for critical security issues

-- Combination with TYPO3 Updater: updates largely automated
+- Combined with the TYPO3 Updater, updates are largely automated

 Hosting Provider with 100+ Clients